Short Story - The Hanging Day - Grant Eagar

 Broom snorted.
 “Why does it matter, he’ll be dangling from a rope soon enough.”

 Parker cleared his throat.
 “That will be enough, it would not hurt to show the culprits some compassion before we put them in the noose.
-Now, Akondo, you’ve been found guilty of horse thieving, resisting arrest, and assaulting my deputy.
+Now, Akondo, you’ve been found guilty of horse thieving.
+Unfortunately, when the owner of the animal, Johnathan Granger, pursued you he fell from his horse, broke his neck, and died two days later.
+You have been found guilty of his death.
+You are also guilty of resisting arrest and assaulting my deputy.
 The judge sentenced you to be hung until you are dead.
 Go ahead and step back.
-Jacob Jacoby, please step forward.
-You have been charged with cheating at cards, stealing the tithing from the poor box, grave robbery, lying, adultery, bigamy, public intoxication, and kicking a dog.
-The judge sentenced you to hang until you have drawn your last breath.”

-She stepped forward and looked at the sheriff.
-He cleared his throat and read,” Sarah Anne Sanchez, you’ve been convicted of poisoning your husband, a Mister John Angus Sanchez, as well as bribery, and soliciting prostitution.
-You have been sentenced to hang.”
+The sheriff said, “Sarah, that is not going to save you.”
+He glanced down at a manuscript, “Sarah Anne Sanchez, you’ve been convicted of poisoning your husband, Mister John Angus Sanchez, as well as bribery, and soliciting prostitution.
+You’ve been sentenced to hang.”

 She said, “I hadn’t meant to kill John, the rat poison bottle said a tablespoon could kill a man so I thought a teaspoon would just make him ill.”
-She offered a sheepish look, “well . . . it sounded right when I planned it.
+She offered a sheepish look, “Well. . . it sounded right when I planned it.
 Is it my fault he had such a weak constitution?
 Since he had been unfaithful . . . again, I figured this would be my way of showing my displeasure.
-He was a adulterous swine; God rest his soul.”
+He was a lecherous swine; God rest his soul.”

 The Sheriff said, “That will be enough.”

-She frowned and spoke up, “That is getting annoying.
+She scowled and spoke up, “That is getting annoying.
 I felt the charge of prostitution was a bit harsh.
 I just asked the sheriff if he would look the other way concerning the poisoning thing, I’d be willing to offer him some of my time, how is that prostitution?
 I could make him some bread or mend his socks.
 I didn't say anything about having sex with him.
 Now everyone thinks I’m a tramp.
 And right here in front of all my neighbors.”

-“I said that is enough,” repeated Sheriff Parker.
+“I said that is enough!” repeated Sheriff Parker.

 The crowd continued to laugh and jeer at her.
 Even though the community was highly religious it had never been tolerant.
 She regarded the throng, should they be tolerant of me poisoning my husband?
 The pious folk sure did enjoy a good hanging.

-After reading the verdicts, the sheriff asked, “Do any of you have any final words or confessions?
+The sheriff asked, “Do any of you have any final words or confessions?
 I’m sure clearing the air will be good for the soul.”

-Jacob, a short redheaded man in his forties said, “I have a few things I would like to get off my chest.
-I would like to express appreciation for the kind and generous nature of the women in this town.
-I’ll have you know I had intimate relations with Molly, the minister’s wife, five different times, Jenny, the mayor’s wife, four times, and Anne, the sheriff’s wife, six times!
-She is my favorite, I call her Sweet Anne.”
+Jacob, a short redheaded man in his thirties said, “I’ve a few things I’d like to get off my chest.
+I’ll have you know I had intimate relations with Molly, the minister’s wife, five different times.
+I enjoyed Jenny, the mayor’s wife, four times; and Anne, the sheriff’s wife, seven times!
+I call her Sweet Anne.
+One of these is true, I’ll leave it to you to figure out which one.”
 There were screams of protest from the women mentioned and the minister’s middle-aged wife fainted dead away.

-He sneered then gestured at Sarah.
-“One of these is true, I’ll leave it to you to figure out which one.
-Now I had relations with this fine lady twelve times, she couldn’t get enough of me.”
-At this Sarah kicked him in the groin and he bent over.
-She kneed him in the face busting his nose and he collapsed onto the ground.
-After a minute the deputy helped him back to his feet, “the miserable witch wounded me.
+He sneered and gestured at Sarah, “I had relations with this fine lady twelve times, she couldn’t get enough of me.”
+At this, Sarah kicked him in the groin and he collapsed onto the ground.
+After a minute the deputy helped him back to his feet, “The miserable witch wounded me.
 Sheriff Parker, you can’t hang me like this, please give me time to heal.”

 Parker pulled a pencil out of his pocket and wrote on the paper.
 “Jacob, I’m adding defaming the character of honorable women to your offenses.”